goauthentik/authentik/website/docs/users-sources/groups/manage_groups.md

 To [add or remove users](../user/user_basic_operations.md#add-a-user-to-a-group) from the group, or to manage permissions assigned to the group, click on the name of the group to go to the group's detail page.

-For more information about permissions, refer to ["Assign or remove permissions for a specific group"](../access-control/manage_permissions.md#assign-or-remove-permissions-on-a-specific-group).
+For more information about permissions, refer to [Assign or remove permissions for a specific group](../access-control/manage_permissions.md#assign-or-remove-permissions-on-a-specific-group).

 ## Delete a group